eddmann/eddmann.github.io/_posts/2016/2016-01-03-infix-calculator-in-clojure.md

         tokens))))
 ```

-Looking at the implementation above you will notice that we have been able to use a two element vector to represent the output notation and stack which are then joined at the end to return the final output.
+Looking at the implementation above, you will notice that we have been able to use a two-element vector to represent the output notation and stack, which are then joined at the end to return the final output.

 ## RPN Evaluation

-With the expression now represented in RPN we can use the following implementation to evaluate this token sequence, returning the final result.
+With the expression now represented in RPN, we can use the following implementation to evaluate this token sequence, returning the final result.

 ```clojure
 (defn rpn [tokens]